 If you need mobile options now, then probably not.

-LTE will remain the primary way nomads rely on for mobile internet connectivity for years to come.
-See that comparison map above of LTE?
-Don’t anticipate that 5G will be fully deployed nationwide for many years.
+LTE will remain the primary way nomads rely on for mobile internet connectivity for years to come, even as 5G becomes the standard (just like 3G stuck around for a long time after LTE debuted).

 - Guide to Unlimited Data Plans

 - The Four Major US Carriers – Which is Best for RVers?

 - Selecting a LTE Mobile Hotspot or Modem (MiFi / Jetpack)